-Having angina makes it more likely that you could have a heart attack in the future, as your arteries are already narrowed.
+Having angina means a future heart attack is more likely, as your arteries are already narrowed.
 However, with treatment and good management, you can live a full life with angina and never have a heart attack.

 Diagnosing angina

 If you have angina symptoms, you should contact your GP surgery as soon as possible.
 You may be assessed in a rapid-access chest pain clinic, a cardiology clinic, or by your GP.